shwetakhanjan/Python-/Languages of the world/README.md

 # Documentation

 The application will be in 2 files: language.py and lab4.py.
-Data for the project is contained in lab3.txt file.
+Data for the project is contained in lab3.txt file.The question/expectations out of this program are outline din the file lab4.docx

 Lab4.py: